ANNarchy/ANNarchy/docs/manual/Populations.rst

            [ 0.,  0.,  0.,  0.,  0.,  0.,  0.,  0.],
            [ 0.,  0.,  0.,  0.,  0.,  0.,  0.,  0.]])

+``PopulationView`` objects can also be used to create projections.

 .. warning::

-    Contrary to the equivalent in PyNN, PopulationViews in ANNarchy have two limitations:

-    * The neurons must be from the same population.
+    Contrary to the equivalent in PyNN, PopulationViews in ANNarchy can only group neurons from the same population.
-    *
-    * PopulationViews can not be used to create Projections.

-    These limitations will be overcome in a future release.